whitemike889/app-gradle-plugin/USER_GUIDE.md

   }
 }

-apply plugin: "com.google.cloud.tools.appengine-standard"
+apply plugin: "com.google.cloud.tools.appengine" // for automatic environment determination
 // or
+apply plugin: "com.google.cloud.tools.appengine-appenginewebxml"
+// or
-apply plugin: "com.google.cloud.tools.appengine-flexible"
+apply plugin: "com.google.cloud.tools.appengine-appyaml"
 ```

-You can also use the `com.google.cloud.tools.appengine` plugin that will automatically determine
+When you use the `com.google.cloud.tools.appengine` plugin it will automatically determine
 your environment based on the presence of an `appengine-web.xml`
-in `src/main/webapp/WEB-INF/`, _Standard_ if present, _Flexible_ otherwise.
+in `src/main/webapp/WEB-INF/`.
+It will enable _`appengine-appenginewebxml`_ if present, _`appengine-appyaml`_ otherwise.

 The [Cloud SDK](https://cloud.google.com/sdk) is required for this plugin to
 function.
 Download and install it before running any tasks.

 ---

-## App Engine Standard
+## App Engine `appengine-web.xml` based projects

 ### Tasks
-For App Engine standard, the plugin exposes the following tasks :
+The plugin exposes the following tasks :

 #### Local Run